HuibSmeets/PulseFlow/README.md

 # PulseFlow
-Control the speed of a cooling fan with your heart rate
+Control the speed of a cooling fan with your heart rate while riding/using your indoor trainer.

 <img src="Prototype.JPG" alt="Alt text" width="400">
 Image: Prototype, work in progress